SwedbankPay/developer.swedbankpay.com/_includes/network-tokenization.md

 unscheduled, one-click or recurring purchases.
 The difference is that Network Tokenization replaces the card number behind the token.

+Do you want to try it out?
+Test cards and a guide can is in the [test data][test-data] section.

 ## Recommendations To You As A Merchant

 *   If you are displaying the “last four” digits of the card number for your